 What Is Oolong Tea?

-While there are various teas enjoyed all over the world, there are actually only four main types of tea: black, white, green and oolong.
+Various teas are enjoyed all over the world, but actually there are only four main types of tea: black, white, green and oolong.
 These are the varieties produced from the Camellia sinensis plant.
-Herbal teas are actually not considered “true” teas, as they do not come from Camellia sinensis.4
+Herbal teas are not considered “true” teas, as they do not come from Camellia sinensis.3

-What sets these four apart is their degree of fermentation.
-Oolong, made from the buds and stems of the plant, falls somewhere in between green tea and black tea.
-Organic oolong tea is described as “slightly fermented and semi-oxidized,”5 and as a result has a taste that falls between these two types of tea.
+What sets the four true teas apart is their degree of fermentation.
+Organic oolong tea, made from the buds and stems of the plant, is described as “slightly fermented and semi-oxidized,”4 and as a result has a taste that falls between green tea and black tea.

-The flavor depends on the oxidation level of oolong, which can vary from 8 to 80 percent.
-Less oxidized oolongs may have a fresh green tea flavor, while more oxidized varieties may have a malty black tea flavor.6
+Oolong’s flavor depends on its oxidation level, which can vary from 10 to over 80 percent.5 Less oxidized oolongs may have a fresh green tea flavor, while more oxidized varieties may have a “woodsy” black tea flavor.6

 You can brew oolong by steeping loose tea leaves or you can simply buy oolong tea bags.
 Just make sure to avoid tea bags made with plastic, such as nylon, thermoplastic, PVC or polypropylene, which can leach unwanted and potentially harmful chemicals into your beverage.